EPCCed/2022-03-10_ARCHER2-Intro-Package_Online/setup.md

 You should now be able to log into ARCHER2 by following the [login instructions in the ARCHER2 documentation](https://docs.archer2.ac.uk/user-guide/connecting/#ssh-clients).

+## Using an existing ARCHER2 account

+If you wish to use an existing ARCHER2 account for the course, that is perfectly fine.
+All of the exercises should work equally well from any user account on the ARCHER2 service.
+The only difference is that you should use your own valid budget rather than the course budget.

 {% include links.md %}